 The goal of surgery is to remove the tumor from the body.
 It works best for solid tumors that are contained in one area.
 Surgery to remove some of the tumor can also be used to help other treatments work better or to help relieve symptoms, like pain or pressure.

 How it’s given: Chemotherapy is given as an infusion into the bloodstream.
 Because blood travels throughout the body, it allows the treatment to travel anywhere in the body that the cancer has spread.
-Chemotherapy can also be given as a pill that you take by mouth.
+Although chemotherapy is often given through an infusion, it can also be given other ways.

 Typically, chemotherapy is given in cycles, with 1 to 3 days of treatment, followed by a rest period to help the body recover.
 Chemotherapy cycles may happen for 3 to 4 weeks.

 How it works: Chemotherapy attacks all fast-growing cells to get at cancer cells.
 But that can cause certain side effects.
 These include: